elbywan/quadtree-lib/README.md

     // This function is called once for each node.
     // *this* is a pointer to the current node. console.log(this.contents)

-})
+    // As with all iterative methods, modifying the quadtree or its contents is discouraged. // })
 ```